Configuration

 The authentication-request-body is a customizable JSON body that gets POSTed to the authentication-url.

 If the HTTP response code is 200, the authentication is considered successful while all other response codes result in an authentication error.
-Since no authorization is offered by this type of web services, authorization logic is not implemented and authenticated users will be able to access all public applications.

 Note: